Douglas Dillon Fellow

 Conflict prevention; U.S. national security policy; military planning and operations; nuclear weapons policy

 Micah Zenko is the Douglas Dillon Fellow in the Center for Preventive Action (CPA) at the Council on Foreign Relations (CFR).
+He currently serves as vice chair of the World Economic Forum Global Agenda Council on Terrorism.
 Previously, he worked for five years at Harvard University's Kennedy School of Government, and in Washington, DC, at the Brookings Institution, Congressional Research Service, and State Department's Office of Policy Planning.